xyxj1024/xyxj1024.github.io/_posts/2023-03-08-tcp-ip-seedlab.md

 For general overview and the setup package for this lab, please go to [SEED Labs official website](https://seedsecuritylabs.org/Labs_20.04/Networking/TCP_Attacks/).
 The lab assignment was conducted using Docker Compose.
 Download the [`Labsetup.zip`](https://seedsecuritylabs.org/Labs_20.04/Files/TCP_Attacks/Labsetup.zip) file, unzip it, enter the `Labsetup` folder, and use the `docker-compose.yml` file to set up the lab environment.

+In the first section of this post, I would like to give an overview of the Linux network architecture, including the TCP/IP stack.
+Here, let's first take a quick run-through of the Transmission Control Protocol (TCP).
+Establishment of TCP connections is based on a three-way handshake procedure (exchange of three packets) to reserve and announce suitable resources at both ends before data exchange can proceed.
+A client first sends a SYN packet to the server.
+The server, in turn, transmits to the client a SYN/ACK packet as an acknowledgement of the reception of the SYN packet.
+When the client receives the SYN/ACK packet of the server, it sends to the server an ACK packet in acknowledgement.

 ![tcp-socket-listening](/assets/images/synq-acceptq.png){:class="img-responsive"}
 <p style="text-align:center;color:gray;font-size:80%;">
 Source: <span><a href="http://arthurchiao.art/blog/tcp-listen-a-tale-of-two-queues/">Arthur Chiao's Blog</a></span>
 </p>

-Before we start on the lab assignments, I would like to give an overview of the Transmission Control Protocol (TCP) here.
-Establishment of TCP connections is based on a three-way handshake procedure (exchange of three packets) to reserve and announce suitable resources at both ends before data exchange can proceed.
-A client first sends a SYN packet to the server.
-The server, in turn, transmits to the client a SYN/ACK packet as an acknowledgement of the reception of the SYN packet.
-When the client receives the SYN/ACK packet of the server, it sends to the server an ACK packet in acknowledgement.

 <!-- excerpt-end -->